I've picked out fireplace grates for my home and understand how difficult it can be.

 The heavier the grate, the more durable it is.
 How heavy of a grate we should buy should be determined by how often we plan on burning.
-For those of us who like to use a fireplace every now and then for those special occasions or birthdays, a light weight grate is fine.
+For those of us who like to use a fireplace every now and then for those special occasions or birthdays, a lightweight grate is fine.
 This probably no more than once or twice a season.

-Steel vs Cast Iron vs Grate Heaters
+Steel vs. Cast Iron vs. Grate Heaters

 Steel fireplace grates are often best used for wood.
-The bars of the grate are often spaced farther apart and can be impractical for coal burning fireplaces.
-Furthermore steel bar grates do not last as long as cast iron grates except in the heaviest varieties.
+The bars of the grate are often spaced farther apart and can be impractical for coal-burning fireplaces.
+Furthermore, steel bar grates do not last as long as cast iron grates except in the heaviest varieties.
 They are also not as efficient as their cast iron brothers.

 Cast iron grates are perfect for burning coal or wood.
-They often have a small gaps throughout to allow smaller pieces of wood and coal to stay on the grate burning them longer and more efficiently.
+They often have small gaps throughout to allow smaller pieces of wood and coal to stay on the grate burning them longer and more efficiently.

-Finally, grate heaters are a new modern alternative for the classical fireplace grate.
+Finally, grate heaters are a new, modern alternative for the classical fireplace grate.
 They are typically much more expensive, and they fulfill the same roles as traditional grates but with an added bonus.
 Through the grate hollow tubes heat the air inside them that is then pushed into the room.
-These grate heaters have allowed normal sized fireplaces to heat larger rooms and even adjacent rooms!
+These grate heaters have allowed normal-sized fireplaces to heat larger rooms and even adjacent rooms!